UWB-ACM/CTCI/2019-03-Autumn/1_linked_lists/README.md

 #### Scenario

-Given a circular (or non-circular) linked list, implement an algorithm that returns the node at the beginning of the loop.
+Given a circular (or non-circular) linked list, implement an algorithm that returns the node at the beginning of the loop if a loop exists.

 #### Example Input